github/octoforce-actions/docs/Getting Started.md

   - This is the consumer key of the template org.
 This is used to authenticate with the template sandbox.
 - `SALESFORCE_TEMPLATE_USERNAME`
   - This is the username of the template org.
 This is used to authenticate with the template sandbox.
-- `SALESFORCE_TEMPLATE_USERNAME`
-  - This is the username of the template org.
-This is used to authenticate with the template sandbox.
 - `SALESFORCE_TEMPLATE_JWT_SECRET_KEY`
   - This is the private key used to generate the JWT token.
 This is used to authenticate with the template sandbox.
 - `BOT_USER_EMAIL`